Faculty Development, Mentoring, and Teaching

 Junior faculty members are instructed to utilize the KU School of Medicine's resources (via links in the right column of this web page) for:

-- P&T application instructions, CV preparation and the official CV form,
+- P&T application instructions, CV preparation and the official CV form

-- At-a-glance helpful resources and
+- At-a-Glance helpful resources

-- the School's definitive guidelines.
+- the School's definitive guidelines

 The Faculty Development and Mentoring Program will provide a mechanism to assist and guide junior faculty through their career, promoting the advancement and retention of new faculty into our next generation of academic physicians and researcher leaders.